opensearch-project/documentation-website/_dashboards/management/data-sources.md

     After you have populated the required fields, the **Test connection** and **Create data source** buttons become active.
 You can select **Test connection** to confirm that the connection is valid.

 3. Select **Create data source** to save your settings.
 The connection is created.
-The active window returns to the **Data Sources** main page, and the new connection appears in the list of data sources.
+The active window returns to the **Data sources** main page, and the new connection appears in the list of data sources.

 4. To delete a data source connection, select the checkbox to the left of the data source **Title** and then select the **Delete 1 connection** button.
 Selecting multiple checkboxes for multiple connections is supported.
-An example of the UI is shown in the following image.
+An example UI is shown in the following image.

     <img src="{{site.url}}{{site.baseurl}}/images/dashboards/delete-data-source.png" alt="Deleting a data source UI" width="700"/>

 ### Modify a data source connection
-### Modify a data source connection

-To make changes to a data source connection, select a connection in the list on the **Data Sources** main page.
+To make changes to a data source connection, select a connection in the list on the **Data sources** main page.
 The **Connection Details** window opens.

 To make changes to **Connection Details**, edit one or both of the **Title** and **Description** fields and select **Save changes** in the lower-right corner of the screen.
 You can also cancel changes here.
 To change the **Authentication Method**, choose a different authentication method, enter your credentials (if applicable), and then select **Save changes** in the lower-right corner of the screen.
 The changes are saved.

-- When **Username & Password** is the selected authentication method, you can update the password by choosing **Update stored password** next to the **Password** field.
+When **Username & Password** is the selected authentication method, you can update the password by choosing **Update stored password** next to the **Password** field.
 In the pop-up window, enter a new password in the first field and then enter it again in the second field to confirm.
 Select **Update stored password** in the pop-up window.
 The new password is saved.
 Select **Test connection** to confirm that the connection is valid.

-- When **AWS SigV4** is the selected authentication method, you can update the credentials by selecting **Update stored AWS credential**.
+When **AWS SigV4** is the selected authentication method, you can update the credentials by selecting **Update stored AWS credential**.
 In the pop-up window, enter a new access key in the first field and a new secret key in the second field.
 Select **Update stored AWS credential** in the pop-up window.
 The new credentials are saved.
 Select **Test connection** in the upper-right corner of the screen to confirm that the connection is valid.

 To delete the data source connection, select the delete icon ({::nomarkdown}<img src="{{site.url}}{{site.baseurl}}/images/dashboards/trash-can-icon.png" class="inline-icon" alt="delete icon"/>{:/}).